Section 3: Procedures for New Voters, Vote-by-Mail Voting, Provisional Voting, and Other Situations

-- Surrender the unvoted vote-by-mail ballot at their home precinct and vote on a regular ballot (§ 3015); or
+- Surrender the unvoted vote-by-mail ballot at their home precinct or have an elections official verify that their vote-by-mail ballot has not been received and mark their record to ensure their vote-by-mail ballot not be tabulated.
+In either of these cases a vote-by-mail voter may vote on a regular ballot (§ 3015); or

-- Vote using a ballot in a provisional envelope if they do not have their vote-by-mail ballot and vote-by-mail envelope or if they are not at their assigned polling place. (§ 3016)
+- Vote using a ballot in a provisional envelope if they do not have their vote- by-mail ballot and vote-by-mail envelope and an elections official cannot verify if their vote-by-mail ballot has been received, or if they are not at their assigned polling place (§ 3016).

 - It is not uncommon for a voter to receive a vote-by-mail ballot in the mail, then either forget to mail it back before Election Day or decide to hand-deliver it to the polls.
-Poll workers must be informed they must accept any vote-by-mail ballot issued to a voter by their county, either from the voter or from an authorized third party delivering it for the voter.
-Authorized third parties are limited to the voter's spouse, child, parent, grandparent, grandchild, brother, sister, or a person living at the same household as the voter.
-If the voter requested and received their ballot under late vote-by-mail conditions (7 or fewer days before Election Day), the voter can authorize any person to return the ballot for them. (§§ 3015, 3017, 3021)
+Poll workers must be informed they must accept any vote-by- mail ballot issued to any voter in the state, either from the voter or from a designated third party delivering it for the voter.
+Designated third parties are any person who is not compensated based on the number of ballots returned if the voter requested and received their ballot under late vote-by-mail conditions (7 or fewer days before Election Day), the voter can authorize any person to return the ballot for them. (§§ 3015, 3017, 3021)

 Provisional Voting for Vote-by-Mail Voters

-- Poll workers should be familiar with how to provide a provisional ballot to a vote-by-mail voter who wants to vote but did not bring their vote-by-mail ballot to the polling place. (§ 3016)
+- Poll workers should be familiar with how to provide a provisional ballot to a vote- by-mail voter who wants to vote but did not bring their vote-by-mail ballot to the polling place and can’t be verified not to have already returned their vote-by-mail ballot. (§ 3016)

 - Poll workers should be trained on how a voter can request and cast a provisional ballot if the voter’s registration or voting status cannot be confirmed at the polling place. (§ 14310)